Stand Together Trust

 -

-Emphasize bottom-up, not top-down: Stand Together Trust strongly favors solutions developed by those closest to the problem.
-Clearly articulate how your organization empowers individuals and communities rather than imposing external solutions.
+Emphasise bottom-up, not top-down: Stand Together Trust strongly favours solutions developed by those closest to the problem.
+Clearly articulate how your organisation empowers individuals and communities rather than imposing external solutions.

 -

-Welcome to call before applying: The organization explicitly welcomes questions and unsolicited requests.
-Use the phone number (402) 345-0043) to discuss your proposal's fit before investing significant time in a formal application.
+Welcome to call before applying: The organisation explicitly welcomes questions and unsolicited requests.
+Use the phone number (402) 345-0043 to discuss your proposal's fit before investing significant time in a formal application.

 -